toriwei/nwslink/README.md

 ## Game

-The guessing game challenges users to identify players and their playing histories with teammates and clubs.
+The guessing game challenges users to identify players and their history with teammates and clubs.

 ### Terminal